spack/spack/lib/spack/docs/containers.rst

 with the exception of the ``latest`` tag that points to the HEAD of the ``develop`` branch.
 These images are available for anyone to use and take care of all the repetitive tasks that are necessary to setup Spack within a container.
-All the container recipes generated automatically by Spack use them as base images for their ``build`` stage.
+The container recipes generated by Spack use them as default base images for their ``build`` stage though expert users can provide their own custom image as a substitute.

 -------------------------
 Environment Configuration